m-kant/mk-toast/README.md

 # mk-toast
-Notifier.
-Library agnostic.
+Library agnostic notifier.
 Smooth CSS animation with no twitching.